 Horace appeared at her shoulder, his eyes pools of dark understanding in his pale face.
 He handed her a delicate glass orb, suspended by a crimson ribbon.
 “My advice?
 Join in, it’s a big tree and it’s not as awful as you think.”

 She lifted the bauble.
-Cullen’s gaze burned a hole in her back as she stepped forward, her scalp prickled and the ornament slipped through her fingers.
+Killian’s gaze burned a hole in her back as she stepped forward, her scalp prickled and the ornament slipped through her fingers.
 It tumbled to the floor, smashing against the wood.
 Annette gasped and Lola’s hand curled against her skirt.
 They thought she’d done it on purpose.

-The music twisted around her in a taunting dance, winding through the scent of Annette’s nervousness behind her laughter, the rigid hostility rising off Cullen, and Aden’s sullen resentment.
+The music twisted around her in a taunting dance, winding through the scent of Annette’s nervousness behind her laughter, the rigid hostility rising off Killian, and Aden’s sullen resentment.
 Bile rose at the back of her throat.
 Ridiculous.
 None of this was for her and they’d ruined her library.

 She spun on her heel, ignoring Horace’s outstretched hand, and stalked through the door, down the hall, and straight to the small white door that led to the garden.
 Her heart pounded a rhythm in her chest matching each step.
 Fool.
 Idiot girl.
 Fool.